10 Interesting and Easy Things to Talk About With Your Girlfriend

 Let your girlfriend know that you hear her.
 How?
 By focusing on the next nine things to talk about…

-2. Ask what the best part of her day was
+2. Ask what the best part of her day was (an easy conversation starter)

 Sometimes I ask my husband what the best thing was about today; I love hearing what made him happy or gave him a good laugh!
 Ask your girlfriend what made her happy, or what brightened her day at work or school.
 Maybe you could even send her flowers or give her a gift – maybe YOU could be the best part of her day.

-- How interesting!
+- Wow!
 Has that happened before?

 - Along that same line, will you…?